hargunkaur286/makeathon/README.md

 ## Solution

-To empower individuals and bridge this gap, we've developed a comprehensive financial literacy platform with a range of features designed for all ages and backgrounds !
+To empower individuals and bridge this gap, we've developed a comprehensive financial literacy platform with a range of features designed for all ages and backgrounds!

 ## Key Features